 Where and When do you Apply?

 You apply at the Japanese embassy or consulate that serves the area where you live.
-You can find the list of Japanese embassies or consulates around the world at:
+You can find a list of Japanese embassies and consulates at:

 I recommend using a Control-F search on that page to find your country.
-It may not be listed under the region of the world that you are used to.
+It may not be listed under the region you are used to.

 While I will give the general application deadlines below, each embassy or consulate sets its own deadlines, so be sure to check the embassy or consulate webpage for specific application instructions.
 Your embassy or consulate will explain exactly what you have to submit and how.
-For example, in 2021, some embassies are accepting submission by email, since applicants are unable to travel and the postal service has been impacted.
+For example, in 2021, some embassies accepted submission by email, since applicants could travel and the postal service was disrupted.
 Please be sure to check the details for your specific embassy or consulate!